hernantz/jay/README.md

 `nosetests path/to/tests.py:test_function_name`

-To build the project and do some manual testing run:
+To build the project and do some manual testing, inside a virtualenv run:
-`pip uninstall -y jay && python setup.py sdist && pip install dist/jay-<version>.tar.gz`
+`make build` or `make rebuild`

+Then to get bash goodies (j function and autocompletion) source the output of:
+`jay --setup-bash`